Agriculture

 Designing road alignments is highly dependent on the topo-configuration of the terrain.
 Obtaining a very detailed topographic map is essential in a construction survey in order to establish a road profile that matches with specific route considerations and allowable cut-and-fill deviation.
 The capability of LiDAR systems to produce very detailed and accurate topo- and as-built maps is ideal for critical road designs and route surveys.

 For existing road networks, actual condition of roads such as surface potholes and emerging cracks can be detected using LiDAR application for mobile 3D laser scanning.
-This method may also be used to survey the immediate areas along a predefined for mobile 3D laser scanning.
-This technology is a convenient alternative for road, vicinity, and project inspections.
+This method may also be used to survey the immediate areas along a predefined path for mobile 3D laser scanning.
+This technology is a convenient alternative for road, vicinity, and project inspections

 ONGOING ASSESSMENT AND POST CONSTRUCTION